 Crowd-Pleasing Thanksgiving Turkey Recipes

-We give you five variations on the centerpiece of the Thanksgiving table to bring you the best, perfectly moist turkey you'll ever taste.
+We give you every variation possible on the centerpiece of the Thanksgiving table to bring you the best, perfectly moist turkey you'll ever taste.

 "This is the best turkey I've ever tasted."